x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 > In fact, the process may be root and still fail.
 > ```

-The second paragraph is also a reference that one should come back to, when their software is not behaving the way they thought it would.
+The second paragraph is also a reference that one should come back to when their software is not behaving the way they thought it would.

 I could argue no more about the unification.